kjmcgrinder/Bits-N-Bytes/README.md

 <b>Source/Graphics:</b>

-&emsp;Contains all pictures and other miscellanious graphical resources for the project
+&emsp;Contains all pictures and other miscellaneous graphical resources for the project